 Cheaper Than Conventional Procedure.

 Virtual colonoscopy is less expensive than a regular one because it require lesser time, no hospitalization, less impact on health.
 It doesn’t require sedation and monitoring.
 With a conventional procedure, you’re going to be getting IV medication, and hospital stay may be necessary until you feel conscious enough to go back home.
-It makes overall process expensive, especially if an anesthesiologist is involved.
+It makes overall process expensive, especially when it requires an anesthesiologist.

 Also, with a regular process, you wouldn’t be able to drive home or go to work because of the sedation.
 With CT colonoscopy, you eliminate the need for sedation, and you don’t need somebody to drive you home.
 After a few minutes, you’ll feel back to norm